agoda-com/net-loadbalancing/README.md

 ## Overview

-Agoda.LoadBalancing is a .NET Standard library that provides logic for handling retry and load balancing.
+Agoda.Frameworks.LoadBalancing is a .NET Standard library that provides logic for handling retry and load balancing.

 ## Features